 But our favorite aspect of the Sonos One is simply the fact that it’s a Sonos speaker.
 The Sonos wireless whole-home music system remains the very we’ve ever tested.
 It has support for almost every major music streaming service, and it’s all controlled from an app on your phone, tablet, or PC.
 Not only is the app full of great features like Apple Music playlist compatibility and the ability to group multiple speakers, but these features are also remarkably easy to use.

 Thanks to Sonos’ partnership with Ikea, there’s also a growing ecosystem of cool third-party devices that can be used to control the Sonos One and any other Sonos speakers in your home.
-It truly is a fantastic speaker, and a great way to smarten up your home.
+The truly is a fantastic speaker, and a great way to smarten up your home.

 Why you should buy this: It’s affordable, controls your home, displays the time, and can route sound through bigger speakers — though you might not need to.